|

 Making

-stamps is a function of the federal government, and as is the case with
+stamps is a function of the federal government, and as is

-most governmental projects, a committee has been appointed to get the
+the case with most governmental projects, a committee has

-job done.
-The fourteen members of the Citizen’s Advisory Stamp Committee,
+the Citizen’s Advisory Stamp Committee, representing expertise

-and sharing an interest in philately, are handpicked by the postmaster
+an interest in philately, are handpicked by the postmaster

 general to recommend subjects for commemorative stamps.